wavegate/obsidian_vault/Neuroengineering/SH-SY5Y.md

 Price: $495.00

-DMEM (Dulbecco’s Modified Eagle Medium) is the most broadly suitable medium for many adherent cell phenotypes among defined media for cell and tissue culture.
-The Dulbecco’s modification is an enhanced supplementary formulation that boosts select amino acid and vitamin content of the original Eagle’s medium by up to fourfold.
-Our selection includes a range of glucose concentrations, as well as formulations with and without L-glutamine.
-Products without the pH indicator phenol red are available for estrogen-sensitive applications, and our comprehensive offering includes convenient, ready-to-use liquid formats, as well as economical powdered media for easier storage and longer shelf life.

-F12 Medium
-Fetal Bovine Serum (FBS), 10% final concentration
-- FetalPlex™ is an engineered complex of animal sera, supplemented with a defined blend of vitamins, amino acids, triglycerides and trace elements.
-This proprietary formulation yields a serum that will, for many routine applications, replace fetal bovine serum at a much lower cost.
-Biochemical characteristics are comparable to fetal bovine serum, except for an increase in the total protein content.
-Also, cholesterol levels are slightly higher than in fetal bovine sera.
-FetalPlex™ is not intended to replace fetal bovine serum where low total-protein concentrations are critical, or where the trouble-free biochemistry of FBS is the only choice for fastidious cell lines or specialized applications.
-FetalPlex™ has proven useful and cost-effective for the growth and maintenance of a broad range of cell types.
-Penicillin/Streptomycin (Pen/Strep), 1% final concentration (100 IU/ml, 100 microg/ml, respectively)
-Trypsin/EDTA
-Neurobasal medium (NB)
-B27 supplement
-GlutaMAX
-All-trans-retinoic acid (ATRA)
-DMSO
-1 x Phosphate-buffered saline (PBS)
-Sterile disposable filter apparatus, with 0.22 um pore size

 ### 3.1 Initial Culture Conditions

 1. Prepare growth medium: DMEM/F12 (1:1, v:v) medium, (10 % FBS and 1 % pen/strep) and filter through a 0.22 µm pore filter apparatus.